Curriculum Vitae

 • Writing and editing web content

 I first designed and built databases (using Microsoft Access) for my PhD and postdoctoral research.
-In recent years I’ve used R and MySQL extensively in projects and research.
-I’m currently improving my skills with Python, data visualisation techniques and tools such as D3.js.
+In recent years I’ve used R and MySQL extensively in projects and research; most recently I’ve been working with Wikibases and SPARQL.
+I’m currently improving my skills with Javascript for interactive data visualisation.

-I’ve used the internet extensively as an educational and research tool since the late 1990s, and I have been designing my own websites for almost as long.
+I’ve used the internet extensively as an educational and research tool since the late 1990s, and have been designing my own websites for almost as long.
 I began by hand-building static HTML pages, moved on to customising WordPress and wiki sites, and from there to custom-built PHP and MySQL.
-I’ve also occasionally dabbled in the likes of Drupal and Mediawiki.
+I’ve more recently returned to static websites, but this time around I’m building them with tools like Quarto and Observable Framework.

-I’ve managed a series of successful digitisation and digital history projects at the Digital Humanities Institute, Sheffield since 2006.
+I’ve managed a series of successful digitisation and digital history projects since 2006.
 In addition to day-to-day project management, research and writing academic material and web content, my key role has been to provide a bridge between project academics and programmers, and my skills have evolved accordingly in response to the needs of individual projects and developments in technology.

 Research